ahiasgim/ahiasgim/README.md

 # Hi!
-I'm Alejandra 👋
+I'm Ahias 👋

 **`Developer`**
 >## 🚀 About me
 >- Welcome, my name is Ahias Gimenez, I'm 17 years old, and I'm a Bolivian passionate about creating innovative solutions and impactful digital experiences.
 I believe technology can transform the world, and I'm always seeking new challenges to develop my skills and contribute creative solutions.
 ----
 ### 🎓Experience:
-Currently, I work at Bosch Campinas in the digital solutions area, where I apply and enhance my technology skills.
+Currently, I apply and enhance my technology skills.
  - IT Technician at UNASP
  - Bachelor's degree in Information Systems
- - Systems Development Technician at SENAI
 - 🏆 Academic medalist and essay contest winner.

 ### 🌍 Languages: